andylee830914/pdf-webslides/README.md

 ### Presenter Mode

-`reveal.js` has a presenter mode that can be used to show the current slide, the next slide, and the notes for the current slide.
-To use this mode, open the slides in a browser and press the `s` key.
+`reveal.js` has a presenter mode that can be used to display the current slide, the next slide, and the notes for the current slide.
+To use this mode, provide the `-p` option, i.e.,

+    pdf-webslides -p <pdf file>

+Then, open the slides in a browser and press the `s` key.
 This will open a new window with the presenter view.

+### Notes

+The tool supports the showing notes in presenter mode.
+Hence, they can also be directly embedded in LaTeX beamer.
+With the following macro

+    \newcommand<>{\pnote}[1]{\only#2{\tikz[remember picture,overlay]{\node{\pdfmargincomment[opacity=0]{#1}}}}}

+notes can be added to a certain animation-step of a slide by adding something like

+    \pnote<1>{Speaker note for step 1 of the current slide.}

+If there are notes in the PDF, they are shown below the preview of the next slide.

 ## Installation